 In Kansas City

 The Kansas City Metropolitan Bar Association, the Lawyers Association of Kansas City and the Kansas City Bar Foundation co-sponsor the project serving residents of Jackson, Clay and Platte counties.
 VAP in Kansas City began operation in 1982 with an initial enrollment of 46 attorneys.
-Today, in addition to the over 780 individual attorneys participating, a total of 8 law firms and in-house corporate counsel have joined VAP’s panel of volunteers.
+Today, in addition to the over one thousand individual attorneys participating, dozens of law firms and in-house corporate counsel have joined VAP’s panel of volunteers.
 Each year these volunteers deliver services to hundreds of Kansas City area residents.

 In Northwest Missouri